How to Make an Offer on a Pending Sale

 A pending sale typically involves the signing of a contract which outlines both sides’ obligations and timelines.

-The meaning behind the term “pending” refers to the state of waiting for something to be finalized.
-In real estate terms, this means that all paperwork must be completed before either party can move forward with closing on a purchase.
+The meaning behind the term "pending" refers to the state of waiting for something to be finalized.
+In real estate terms, this means that all paperwork must be completed before either party can move forward with closing costs on a home purchase .

 During this period, sellers are typically not allowed to accept any other offers from potential buyers until after their current deal has been resolved one way or another.